 According to the United Nations (UN) definition, a short-term international migrant is defined as: "A person who moves to a country other than that of his or her usual residence for a period of at least three months but less than a year except in cases where the movement to that country is for purposes of recreation, holiday, visits to friends and relatives, business, medical treatment or religious pilgrimage."
 To meet user needs, estimates are currently produced based on three definitions:

 moves made for between 3 and 12 months for employment or study (UN definition)

 moves made for between 3 and 12 months for any reason

 moves made for between 1 and 12 months for any reason

-Moves made for between 1 and 12 months for employment or study can be found within the datasheet published on moves made for between 1 and 12 months.
 Estimates on the basis of all three definitions are available for mid-years (that is the period 1 July to 30 June) from the mid-year ending June 2004 onwards.
 Estimates at a local level are only available on the basis of the UN definition.

-STIM estimates are also available as flows (the total number of moves made over a set period) and stocks (the number of short-term migrants in the country on an average day in a 12-month period).Back to table of contents
+Short-Term International Migration (STIM) estimates are available as flows (the total number of moves made over a set period) and stocks (the average number of short-term migrants in the country on an average day in a 12-month period).Back to table of contents

 Short-term migrants are interviewed by the IPS at the end of their visit (when a short-term emigrant returns to the UK and when a short-term immigrant leaves the UK).
 Flow estimates are aggregated based upon the date when the visit started:

-inflow estimates refer to the number of non-UK residents1 estimated to have arrived in the UK to commence a visit to the UK in the relevant time period
+inflow estimates refer to the number of non-UK residents1 estimated to have arrived in the UK to commence a visit to England or Wales in the relevant time period

 outflow estimates refer to the number of England and Wales residents estimated to have left the UK to commence a visit abroad in the relevant time period